 PP2A in Alhzeimers Disease

-PP2A activity is suppressed in Alzheimer’s Disease (AD), often by over-expression of endogenous inhibitor proteins such as CIP2A and SET.
+PP2A activity is suppressed in Alzheimer’s Disease (AD), often by over-expression of endogenous inhibitor proteins such as CIP2A, SET and PME-1.
 Atux Iskay compounds restore normal PP2A function and ameliorate tauopathy and neuroinflammation associated with progressing AD.
-We we plan to advance our brain penetrant lead compound ATUX-5800 as an experimental therapeutic for AD with recently awarded SBIR funding.
+We we plan to advance our brain penetrant lead compound ATUX-1215 as an experimental therapeutic for AD with recently awarded Phase 2 SBIR funding.

 PP2A and Cancer